 - The most frequent types of conditions medical tourists traveled to these countries to have treated were related to dentistry, cosmetic surgery, and cardiac conditions.

-- The most common cosmetic surgeries sought by medical tourists: Breast augmentation accounts for 15.8%, followed by liposuction at 14%, eyelid surgery at 12.9%, rhinoplasty at 7.6%, and abdominoplasty (also known as a tummy tuck) at 7.4%.
+- The most common cosmetic surgeries sought by medical tourists: Breast augmentation, liposuction, eyelid surgery, rhinoplasty, and abdominoplasty (also known as a tummy tuck).

 Risks and Benefits of Medical Tourism

 While the medical tourism industry seems to only be gaining speed, it’s important to understand that there are both benefits and risks associated with traveling for medical procedures.